The Complete Guide to Importing Pet Food to the U.S.

 The Food and Drug Administration (FDA) is the primary regulatory body of pet food.
 Their duties and responsibilities include:

-• Work in cooperation with the Association of American Feed Control Officials (AAFCO) developing (state) laws, defining ingredients, and establishing nutritional requirements for pet food/animal feed
+• Developing laws, defining ingredients, and establishing nutritional requirements for animal feed

-• Approve or deny pet food additives or processing aids not defined by AAFCO (GRAS – Generally Recognized as Safe – ingredients)
+• Approve or deny pet food additives or processing aids not defined by AAFCO as Generally Recognized as Safe (GRAS) ingredients

-Animal or pet food imported into the United States must be made up entirely of ingredients deemed acceptable for use in such products.
-Human and animal foods must be safe and wholesome, contain no deleterious, harmful, or unapproved substances, and be truthfully labeled – all of which is required by Sections 402 and 403 of the Federal Food, Drug, and Cosmetic Act (the FD&C Act).
+Human and animal foods must be safe and wholesome, contain no deleterious, harmful, or unapproved substances, and be truthfully labeled.
+These requirements are found in Sections 402 and 403 of the Federal Food, Drug, and Cosmetic Act (the FD&C Act).
 Federal animal food labeling regulations are found under Title 21 Code of Federal Regulations Part 501 [21 CFR 501].

-The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act) directs the FDA, which is the food regulatory agency of the Department of Health and Human Services, to take steps to protect the public from a threatened or actual terrorist attack on the U.S. food supply (and other food-related emergencies).
+The Public Health Security and Bioterrorism Preparedness and Response Act of 2002 (the Bioterrorism Act) directs the FDA to take steps to protect the public from a threatened or actual terrorist attack on the U.S. food supply (and other food-related emergencies).

-To carry out the particular provisions of the Bioterrorism Act, FDA established regulations require that:
+To carry out these provisions of the Bioterrorism Act, the FDA established requirements, such as:

 How Should Pet Food Be Labeled?

-The federal regulations, enforced by the FDA, establish standards applicable for all animal feeds:
+The federal regulations for labeling pet food, enforced by the FDA, establish standards applicable for all animal feeds.
+These include labeling requirements, such as

 • Proper identification of the product